jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 * You can enable manual container attachment

 !!! hint
-    Inside a docker network it us absolutely not recommended to use static IP addresses for containers.
+    Inside a docker network it is absolutely not recommended to use static IP addresses for containers.
 It is antipatern.
 Use the container's name instead of the IP address when you have to connect containers to each other and put them into the same network.

 Click on the "Add network" button.